Texture for Days

 I truly admire beautiful colorwork in sweater knits, but my main interest has always been developing texture.
 So after my initial adventure with jacquards on the Kniterate, I was excited to see what textures I could produce.

 I’ve seen some interesting workarounds.
-In certain situations tucks can be created on the bed opposite to the one that’s knitting with the tucks transferring to the first bed on the next traverse.
-Another option takes the first workaround a little further and expands the pattern row into several carriage passes, so that a tuck and knit won’t be knitted on the same bed in the same traverse even if the design calls for it.
+In certain situations, tucks can be created on the bed opposite to the one that’s knitting with the tucks transferring to the first bed on the next traverse.
+Another option takes the first workaround a little further and expands the pattern row into several carriage passes (kickbacks) so that a tuck and knit won’t be knitted on the same bed in the same traverse even if the design calls for it.
 After one uniform segment of the pattern row (all knits or all tucks) is knitted, the carriage is returned to the start position and the next segment knitted.
 I have yet to try either of these workarounds, though I’ve seen photos of swatches from knitters who’ve knitted each of these methods successfully.

 Knitting the Swatches